istio/istio.io/content/en/docs/reference/config/analysis/ist0150/index.md

 test: no
 ---

-This message occurs for services of type ExternalName when the port doesn't follow the [Istio service port naming convention](/docs/ops/deployment/requirements/), the port is unnamed or the port is named tcp.
+This message occurs for services of type ExternalName when the port doesn't follow Istio service port naming convention, the port is unnamed or the port is named tcp.

 ## Example